 Westchester is committed to diversity, equity, and inclusion within our own company.
 We are honored to help our customers in ed tech and educational publishing with their Culturally Responsive Education review projects.
-We welcome you to visit our DEI Blog or to review our DEI resource library for more information about DEI in education.
+We welcome you to review our DEI resource library for more information about DEI in education.

 Educators are calling for materials that provide mirrors in which children can see themselves and windows through which they can understand the lives of others.
 To meet this need, one ed tech provider made a commitment to review their existing materials as well as ensure that newly developed materials would be created through a culturally responsive lens.
 Their vision is to provide the highest quality culturally responsive K-12 educational content in the market.
 They knew they needed an in-depth training resource and detailed editorial guidelines.

 Hear Jada Bradley discuss why it's important for existing and new educational materials across all subject areas to include components of culturally responsive education.